 The Principal of the College.

 The Governing Body Standing Orders set out the formal structure of South Devon College and the overall regulatory framework for the conduct of its business.
 They are an essential part of the framework of controls, which the Governing Body has put in place to ensure that all activities are carried out in accordance with the law and the Nolan Committee’s seven principles of public life, which underpin the work of the public sector.
+The Governing Body also pursues excellence by benchmarking its governance practice against the AoC Code of Good Governance for English Colleges.

 All governors are required to declare any interests, both financial and personal, which could be perceived as influencing their judgement.
 Governors’ completed declarations of interest are available to inspect on request to the Clerk.